klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 - $P(E)$ is the marginal likelihood (total probability of observing the evidence)

 <figure> <img src="../images/bayesian-updating.svg" alt="Bayesian Updating Process - showing how priors are updated with evidence to form posteriors" width="700" /> <figcaption>Figure 6.5: Bayesian belief updating process with multiple iterations of evidence</figcaption> </figure>

+#### Key Bayesian Concepts Explained

+- **Priors and Informative Priors**: A "prior" is your initial belief before seeing new evidence.
+An "[informative prior](https://en.wikipedia.org/wiki/Prior_probability#Informative_priors)" incorporates existing knowledge rather than starting with a blank slate.
+For example, when estimating a software project's duration, an informative prior might incorporate knowledge about team performance, similar past projects, or even qualitative factors like team morale and technology familiarity.
+This is how Bayesian methods can integrate "soft" factors into quantitative models.

+- **Complex Dependencies Between Variables**: Traditional statistical methods often assume variables are independent.
+Bayesian networks (also called [probabilistic graphical models](https://en.wikipedia.org/wiki/Graphical_model)) can represent situations where multiple factors influence each other - for instance, how changes in requirements might affect both testing time and integration complexity in interconnected ways.

+- **Marginal Likelihood and Complexity Penalization**: The [marginal likelihood](https://en.wikipedia.org/wiki/Marginal_likelihood) (sometimes called "evidence") naturally balances model fit against complexity.
+More complex models (with more parameters) can fit existing data better but might not generalize well.
+The marginal likelihood automatically penalizes unnecessary complexity, helping prevent overfitting without requiring manual parameter tuning.

+- **Hierarchical Modeling**: [Hierarchical (or multilevel) models](https://en.wikipedia.org/wiki/Multilevel_model) allow information to be shared across similar but not identical situations.
+For example, different software projects might have their own unique characteristics but still share common patterns.
+Hierarchical modeling allows learning from the entire portfolio of projects while still capturing the uniqueness of each one.

 ### Relationship Between Bayesian Methods and Entropy